Navajosphenodon

 Navajosphenodon is an extinct genus of sphenodontid reptile from the Early Jurassic Kayenta Formation of Arizona, United States.
-It is known from a fully articulated skeleton and is similar in many aspects to the extant tuatara, both belonging to the Sphenodontinae, including sharing a complete lower temporal bar.
+It is known from a fully articulated skull and skeleton (the holotype, MNA.V.12442) and several referred specimens, representing individuals of various ontogenetic stages.
+Navajosphenodon is similar in many aspects to the extant tuatara, both belonging to the Sphenodontinae, including sharing a complete lower temporal bar.
 It is one of the oldest known sphenodontines.